Congratulations, Kentucky teens! You're ready to start driving! Having your license opens many doors and allows a freedom you haven't known yet.

 Note that if you are at least age 16 years old and already hold a permit from another state, you must transfer your permit and be issued a Kentucky permit before you can obtain a KY driver license.

-Permits are valid for one year.
+Permits are valid for 3 years.

 After you've had your permit for at least 180 days you can call your Circuit Court Clerk's office to make an appointment for the driving skills test.